Australian natives better suited to bushland than backyards

 Why this does not translate well at home

-Most garden soils are far richer than the environments dryandras like.
+Most garden soils are far richer than the environments dryandras evolved in.
 Even small amounts of phosphorus from compost, mulch or fertiliser can disrupt their nutrient balance.
 Plants often establish and appear healthy at first, then decline suddenly.

 What it takes to grow them successfully

-The garden will have to deliberately replicate low-nutrient soils with strict control of all inputs.
+The garden must deliberately replicate low-nutrient soils with strict control of all inputs.
 Maintaining these conditions over time is difficult in mixed garden settings without constant vigilance.

-Native shrubs like Grevillea and Callistemon tolerate a broader range of soil conditions.
-These plants offer similar form and wildlife value, while being far easier to grow.
+Native shrubs like grevillea and callistemon tolerate a broader range of soil conditions, offering similar form and wildlife value while being far easier to grow.

 Choosing plants that fit the garden you have